ThatoM2/Personalized-Greeting/README.md

 # Personalized-Greeting
 This is a simple program that greets a user.
-It is a program that helps a beginner understand how the print function , input function and variables work.
+It is a program that helps a beginner understand how the print function , input function , variables,

 1. Ask the user for their name using the input function.
 2. Store the users input into a descriptive variable.